 ACDP has classified the SARS agent as HG3 (see question 5).
 Those who intend to work with SARS should use this classification information as part of a full risk assessment, taking into account the activities to be performed.

 In addition to the prevention and/or control measures you decide to take/use as a result of the risk assessment you should consider the following advice:

-- Laboratories intending to undertake work involving deliberate propagation of the SARS agent are required by COSHH to notify HSE in the normal way before commencement of work (the COSHH ACoP provides more information about the notification process.
+- Laboratories intending to undertake work involving deliberate propagation of the SARS agent are required by COSHH to notify HSE in the normal way before the commencement of work (the COSHH ACoP provides more information about the notification process.
 The Biological Agents Bulletin has current guidance on the notification process).
 Work must be carried out at full Containment Level 3 (CL3).

-- It is suggested that specimens intended for microbiological examination taken from cases of probable and suspect SARS are handled at CL3.
+- It is suggested that specimens intended for microbiological examination is taken from cases of probable and suspect SARS are handled at CL3.
 Such specimens might include nasopharyngeal aspirates, nasal washes, combined nose and throat swabs, bronchoalveolar lavages and sputa for viral and bacteriological analysis.
 If the local laboratory does not have operational CL3 facilities then such samples should be forwarded directly to a nearby laboratory with appropriate facilities.
 Where an illness is retrospectively identified as probable or suspect, any remaining samples should be transferred to CL3.
 After reviewing existing results and available samples, further local investigation and/or transfer of material to national reference laboratories may be indicated.